Turkish Citizenship by Investment: The Ultimate Guide

 If marriage is a possibility, then marrying a Turkish national could mean you’re eligible for a Turkish passport.
 Certain conditions must be met, however.
 You must have been married for at least three years and submit to a process in which a commission determines whether your marriage is genuine and valid.

-You can also apply based on descent, family heritage and other particular circumstances, but the process is long and demanding.
+You can also apply based on descent, family heritage and other particular circumstances.
+While the process is long and demanding, it is one of the cheapest ways to gain a powerful passport.

 The Pros of Turkey’s Citizenship by Investment